Alexhb61/graph_algorithms/matching_algorithms/Kidneys.md

 This heuristic algorithm doesn't have a clear quality bound from my perspective.
 But it seems simple to implement, and easy to work with because we can stop it midway.

+# Thought 3: Starting Kidney Transplant Chains with Deceased Donors.
+While the time between knowing a person is dead and donating their organs might be too short to run transplant chain computations during, we can prepare for a potential good match, by looking for the best chain starting with any particular patient.
+Then when a deceased donor shows up, we need only compare that donor to patients and pick the best chain created.